roleoroleo/yi-hack-Allwinner-v2/README.md

     - ir led
     - rotate
   - Management of motion detect events and videos through a web page.
-  - View recorded video through a web page (thanks to @BenjaminFaal)
+  - View recorded video through a web page (thanks to @BenjaminFaal).
   - PTZ support through a web page (if the cam supports it).
   - The possibility to disable all the cloud features.
-  - Swap File on SD
+  - Swap File on SD.
-  - Online firmware upgrade
+  - Online firmware upgrade (Todo).
-  - Load/save/reset configuration
+  - Load/save/reset configuration.

 ## Performance